OTC Markets Group Welcomes Medinotec Inc. to OTCQX

-/EIN News/ -- NEW YORK, March 31, 2023 (GLOBE NEWSWIRE) -- OTC Markets Group Inc. (OTCQX: OTCM), operator of regulated markets for 12,000 U.S. and international securities, today announced Medinotec Inc. (OTCQX: MDNC), a US-based company with a primary investment in DISA Medinotec, has qualified to trade on the OTCQX® Best Market.
+NEW YORK, March 31, 2023 (GLOBE NEWSWIRE) -- OTC Markets Group Inc. OTCM, operator of regulated markets for 12,000 U.S. and international securities, today announced Medinotec Inc. MDNC, a US-based company with a primary investment in DISA Medinotec, has qualified to trade on the OTCQX® Best Market.

 Medinotec Inc. qualified for quotation on OTCQX under the symbol "MDNC."
 U.S. investors can find current financial disclosure and Real-Time Level 2 quotes for the company on www.otcmarkets.com.